christianhansonn/PortfolioProject/README.md

 ## JavaScript

-* As I begin my JavaScript learning journey I will post more JS files as my technical skills advance.
-You can find this progression in any file ending in .JS.
+* As I begin my JavaScript learning journey through Codecademy, I will post more JS files as my technical skills advance.
+You can find my progression in any file ending in .JS.

+Some files to check out:
+    1. mixedMessages (My first JS portfolio project)
+    2. Team Roster (A practice demo for JS syntax)